-Call the lawyers & attorneys at Hood National Law Group today to see if you qualify for a GenX lawsuit.
+Call the lawyers & attorneys at National Injury Help today to see if you qualify for a GenX lawsuit.
 There may be substantial cash awards from claims and settlements from a Chemours class-action lawsuit.
 In the recent past PFOA (perfluorooctanoic acid) lawsuits payouts were settled for up to $921 million dollars to cover roughly 3,500 lawsuits.

 Call 1-800-214-1010 for a free case evaluation or use the form on the right-hand side of your screen.

 Lawyers and attorneys across the country are currently investigating possible lawsuits against Chemours alleging the company knew or should have known its new Teflon replacement product GenX could cause harm to the public and environment but failed to warn the proper agencies.